| SpaceClaim Online Help |

 |

-To work with an existing design, click Import Geometry in ANSYS and choose an existing SCDOC file, then use Edit Geometry in SpaceClaim to launch SpaceClaim with that document loaded.
+To work with an existing design, click Import Geometry in ANSYS and choose an existing SCDOC file

 To start a new design, click New SpaceClaim Geometry in ANSYS to launch SpaceClaim with an empty design.